-- Wrong Genre Savvy: Her initial plan to enter the Netherworld to kill the Overlord plotting to kidnap her, except as she learns, there was no demons planning to kidnap her.
-Instead, actually going to Netherworld puts her in danger since do her nearly ending up in a trap Aurum set for Almaz.
+- Wrong Genre Savvy: Her initial plan to enter the Netherworld to kill the Overlord plotting to kidnap her, except, as she learns, there were no demons planning to kidnap her.
+Instead, actually going to the Netherworld puts her in danger, since she ends up in a trap Aurum set for Almaz.

 - Yandere: And how!
 Almaz tends to be safe from her murderous impulses, though he does get hit by her on occasion...